diederich/moneymoney-monzo/README.md

 * [Monzo Account](https://monzo.com)
 * [MoneyMoney.app](http://moneymoney-app.com) (>= 2.3.5 - April 2018 still in beta)
-* As the Monzo API is still in beta, I need to manually add your Monzo UserID to the Monzo OAuth application.
+* As the Monzo API is still in beta, I need to manually add your Monzo UserID to the Monzo OAuth client application, or you need to create your own client app.
+See [Add Account] for details.

 To Dos
 ---------